-All short films submitted for the competition must be produced after 1 January 2016.
+All short films submitted for the competition must be produced after 1 January 2019.
 Work from all categories (fiction, documentaries, experimental films, animations, music videos etc.) and all genres with a maximum length of 25 minutes can be submitted.
-All films exceeding the allowed length can only be accepted in special cases.
 The festival management and programming team assigns the film selection.
 There is no legal claim for participation.

 Account holder: cellu l’art - Festival Jena e.V.

 Please put the title of the film and “submission fee 2021” as a reference.

 All hardcopies have to be firmly signed (title, director, length, format and sound/music) and include the official entry form.
 Shipping costs have to be paid by the applicant.
 The host does not accept submissions that cause him any expenses.
 All films have to be sent to: